Arya20040110/Campus_Logistic-Optimiztaion--problem/README.md

 ## Conclusion

-The MILP optimization model successfully determines the most cost-effective warehouse selection and supply distribution strategy.
-The system is fully data-driven and scalable for real-world logistics optimization.
+The MILP optimization model successfully identifies the most cost-effective warehouse configuration and optimal supply distribution plan.
+The framework is fully data-driven, scalable, and adaptable for real-world logistics network design and emergency supply chain optimization.